netj/3x/docs/tutorial/README.md

 ```

-You can narrow down the output if you specify filters on some variables, e.g.,:
+You can narrow down the output if you specify filters on some variables, e.g.,

 ```bash
 3x results algo=quickSort,mergeSort inputType'!='random numCompare'>'5900000